 Applicants are required to have:

-- Interview with department chair scheduled once applications are complete
+- Interview with department chair scheduled by the department chair once applications are complete

 - 200-word essay with reasons for choosing the Paralegal Studies program (to evaluate writing skills)